terminalcloud/apps/docs/piwigo.md

 # **Piwigo** Terminal.com Snapshot

 *Open source photo gallery software built for the web.*

 ---

 ## About Piwigo

-**Piwigo** is photo gallery software for the web, built by an active community of users and developers.
+[Piwigo](http://piwigo.org/) is a photo gallery software for the web, built by an active community of users and developers.

 Extensions make Piwigo easily customizable.
-Icing on the cake, Piwigo is free and opensource.
+Piwigo is free and open source.

 ---